zikun-li/zikun-li.github.io/_pages/about.md

   - /about.html
 ---

-I am Ziqi Pang, a senior year undergraduate student majoring in computer science in Peking University.
-My research interest lies widely in the scope of computer vision and machine learning and I hope to prolong my career in the same field.
-I am thankful for all the people that have helped me, especially my parents and my dear mentors Prof. [Shiliang Zhang](https://www.pkuvmc.com/) and Prof. [Martial Hebert](https://www.ri.cmu.edu/ri-faculty/martial-hebert/).
+I am Zikun Li, a senior year undergraduate student majoring in computer science in Peking University.
+My research interest lies widely in the scope of database and networking, and I am also enthusiastic in exploring other fields such as machine learning.

 I am honored to have worked with Prof. [Tong Yang](http://net.pku.edu.cn/~yangtong/) at Peking University to learn different algorithms in data analysis and networking measurement, and Prof. [Jiannan Wang](https://www2.cs.sfu.ca/~jnwang/) at SFU on project SQL-Gen, which aims to devised an algorithm that automatically generates SQL expressions which selects certain information from data tables for the machine learning model.